 Courses numbered 1000 or higher are taken for degree credit courses.
-Numbers up to 0999 are offered in Technical programs.
+Numbers 0100 to 0999 are offered in Technical programs.
 Numbers up to 0099 are offered as non-degree requirements.
 Numbers 5000+ are offered in the Graduate Program.

-Courses with an 'A' designation focus on one or more aspects of the agri-food system the production, management, processing, and marketing of crops and livestock and their products.
+Courses with an 'A' designation focus on one or more aspects of the agri-food system-the production, management, processing, and marketing of crops and livestock and their products.
 Other courses may use agricultural examples, but are not designated 'A' because their main focus is not on the agri-food system.

 Some first-year core courses are offered by distance delivery in addition to or instead of traditional delivery.
 These courses are denoted by DE.

-For information on distance courses see page 12.
+PROGRAM CODES

-Program Codes BSCAG Degree (B.Sc.(Agr.))
+BSCAG Degree (B.Sc.(Agr.))

-ВТЕСН Bachelor of Technology (B.Tech)
+BTECH Bachelor of Technology (B.Tech)

 ENG Engineering

 MSC Masters

-ΤY Technology
+TY Technology

-Deem

-Degree 2
+Degree

-Major Minor
+Major

+AB Agricultural Business

+AQ Aquaculture

+AS Animal Science

+BSM Bio-Environmental Systems

+Management

+AEC Agricultural Economics

+EV Environmental Sciences

+PS Plant Science

+- PV Pre-Veterinary - NP No Program, University

-AB Agricultural Busine 255 AB Agricultural Business
+- AB Agricultural Business

-AQ Aquaculture AC Agricultural Chemistry
+- AC Agricultural Chemistry

-AS Animal Science AS Animal Science
+- AS Animal Science

-BSM Bio-Environmenta Management l Systems AEC Agricultural Economics
+- AEC Agricultural Economics

-AEC Agricultural Econo mics EV Environmental Sciences
+- EV Environmental Sciences

-EV Environmental Sci ences PM Pest Management
+- PM Pest Management

-PS Plant Science PS Plant Science
+- PS Plant Science

-PV Pre-Veterinary

-NP No Program, University

-Bachel Bachelor of Technology
+Bachelor of Technology

-APS Applied Science

-EH Environmental Horticulture
+- APS Applied Science - EH Environmental Horticulture